 How to Enhance Portrait Photos Using Vibrance in Lightroom Classic

-In this tutorial, you’ll learn how to use the Vibrance adjustment in Lightroom Classic to get the colours just the way you want them in your next photo edit.
+In this tutorial, you’ll learn how to use the Vibrance adjustment in Lightroom Classic to get the colours just the you want them in your next photo edit.

 What is Vibrance?

-‘s worth keeping in mind as we move through this tutorial is that colour is subjective.
+‘s worth keeping in mind as we move through this tutorial is that is subjective.
 There are no right or wrong answers as to what colours ‘should’ look like, instead, there are variations on what the colours ‘could’ look like.

 Maybe you’ve played around with the vibrance and saturation sliders in Lightroom and wondered what the difference was between the two.
 It can be easy to use them almost interchangeably, that is, until you find yourself editing a portrait.